jiangwensi/calculator/README.md

 This is a calculator app developed using React.
-This app is deployed in vercel and you may take a look at it here https://calculator-rgufprrww.vercel.app
+This app is deployed in vercel and accessible from here https://calculator-rgufprrww.vercel.app